ZoniBoy00/Steam-Account-Checker/README.md

 python steam_checker.py
 ```

-You’ll see live console status (validations, counts, and a final summary).
+You'll see live console status (validations, counts, and a final summary).
 When finished, open the generated report in your browser.

 ---

 ## Output

-* **`steam_account_report.html`** — a polished, self‑contained HTML report of all processed accounts
+* **`steam_account_report.html`** — a polished, self-contained HTML report of all processed accounts
 * **Console summary** — status per token plus totals

 ---